ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 - Apache CXF and Apache Axis that are applicable for SOAP services;
 - Jersey and Spring frameworks that are suitable for REST services.

-We’ve covered the basics of how a Java web service operates.
+We've covered the basics of how a Java web service operates.
 Do you have something to add?
 Probably you had some outstanding examples in your programming practice that you would like to share.
 Feel free to do this into the comments box below!